krisdo/MissingFields/README.md

 The class has one method to gather all missing fields depending on each insurance company's requirements.
 This method uses helper functions for each area.

+#### Assumptions for Implementation
+- All fields will be checked for missing data (e.g. for name of policy holder, "firstname", "middlename," and "lastname" must have a value).
+- birthdayRange "start" and "end" must match to show exact birthday.
+- "driversLicenseNumber" must have valid string (e.g. cannot contain "XXXXX", "*****", or null);

 #### Policy Data Definition
 ```json
 {